 What do you call the course which is further east than The East course?
 Easy - The Edinburgh!

 Wentworth Club is a British institution.
-It looms large in the British consciousness due to the events its held and its constant appearance on television.
+It looms large in the British consciousness due to the events it's held and its constant appearance on television.
 In fact, the first televised golf tournament was broadcast from Wentworth in 1952 with Henry Longhurst commentating.
 When you arrive on site it feels as though you've been before even it's your first time.

 Rankings, however, are a curious beast - some would say as impossible to predict as any 'rampacious animal.'
-Whatever the case may be, Wentworth Club has two Harry Colt golf courses, one of which may be the heartiest challenge he ever laid out.
-Only time will tell whether The West can climb back into the upper echelons of world golf... if there is one club that has everything you'd need to make it happen, it is Wentworth Club.
+Whatever the case may be, Wentworth Club claims two Harry Colt golf courses, one of which may be the heartiest challenge he ever laid out.
+(Perhaps two Harry Colt routings is more apt to say due to the extensive changes to the West.)

 This course features in these collections.
 Click an icon to view the entire set.